-All future grants will be made pursuant to the Stock Incentive Plan, which was approved by stockholders in May 2005 and re-approved in May 2008.
+Since May 2005, all grants have been made pursuant to the Stock Incentive Plan, which was approved by stockholders in May 2005 and re-approved in May 2008.
 Such plan authorizes the issuance of stock options, restricted stock, stock units and stock appreciation rights to directors, executive officers and employees.